awslabs/LISA/lib/docs/config/custom-branding.md

 **Logo (`logo.svg`)**
 - Vector format for optimal rendering at any size
 - Used in the top navigation bar
-- Should work on both light and dark backgrounds
-- Recommended: Keep it horizontal/landscape oriented
 - Recommended: Display size: ~120-200px wide

 **Login Image (`login.png`)**
 - Displayed on the authentication page
-- Recommended: Square or vertical orientation

 ## Display Name Customization